hefestosjs/docs/README.md

 - update
 - destroy

-You can import the Request and Response interfaces from within "core", for example: `import { Request, Response } from "core";`.
+You can import the Request and Response interfaces from within "core", for example: `import type { Request, Response } from "core";`.
 If you are building an api, you can also import and use ApiResponse which contains the functions:

 - success,
 - pagination,